kschuler/ling001/spring2019/research-proposal.md

 To clarify, you do not need to copy the format of a real R03 exactly.
 For example, it is not necessary to provide a bio-sketch or a complete project budget.
 Instead, we will focus on the research portion of the R03.  **Your proposal should include only the following elements**:

+### Title Page
-**Title Page**:  (1 page) title of proposal, your name, and an abstract
+(1 page) title of proposal, your name, and an abstract

+### Specific Aims
-**Specific Aims**:  (1 page) [source: adapted from [official NIH instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-d/research-forms-d.pdf)] State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will have on the research field(s) involved.
+(1 page) [source: adapted from [official NIH instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-d/research-forms-d.pdf)] State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will have on the research field(s) involved.
 List succinctly the specific objectives of the research proposed (e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology).

 **Research Strategy**: (6 pages) [source: adapted from [official NIH instructions](https://grants.nih.gov/grants/how-to-apply-application-guide/forms-d/research-forms-d.pdf)] Organize the Research Strategy in the specified order and use the instructions provided below.
 Start each section with the appropriate heading â€“ Significance, Innovation, Approach.
 * **Significance:** Explain the importance of the problem or critical barrier to progress that the proposed project addresses. l Describe the scientific premise for the proposed project, including consideration of the strengths and weaknesses of published research or preliminary data crucial to the support of your application. l Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields.